ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ddev launch
 ```

-Notice that the previous example choose to `.gitignore` the whole `.ddev/` directory.
-It can go otherwise.
+Notice that the example adds the whole `.ddev/` directory to `.gitignore`, but you can also version parts of it.
 Some DDEV configs can be shared among developers.
-For example, a common `.ddev/config.yaml` can be committed for everyone and [locally extended or override](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).
+For example, a common `.ddev/config.yaml` can be committed for everyone and [locally extended or overridden](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).

 Compared to running a clean install like described in _[Installation steps](#installation-steps)_: